 His last spectacle for Hitparaden 1, “The Game and Other Activities”, took place inside in front of an audience.
 But the attendees did not stay in a observing mode for long.
 Once again guiding them in his signature style of moderation of friendly confusion, Dariusz transformed them into participating performers who followed him through a long series of instructions, including hugging each other, getting partly undressed and let themselved be weighed and carried through the performance space by the artist.

 Excerpts from all three performances can be seen in this video which we cannot share here because Youtube hit with an age restriction.
 Because of nudity, we guess.

 About the Artist

-Dariusz works in painting, sculpture and performance. his performances and other works have been presented in over 100 individual and group shows in Germany, Czech Republic, Slovakia, Hungary, Estonia, France, Canada and the USA, among others.
+Dariusz works in painting, sculpture and performance.
+His performances and other works have been presented in over 100 individual and group shows in Germany, the Czech Republic, Slovakia, Hungary, Estonia, France, Canada and the USA, among others.
 He is the curator of the Interakcje International Festival of Performance Art in Bielsko-Biala.

 Some more information is on this website.